Anthony James Barr: Automated Classification of Medical Entities (ACME)

 Barr created the ACME program for the National Center for Health Statistics from 1967 to 1969.
-ACME is a computer program that assigns one underlying cause of death based on multiple causes of death listed on the death certificate.

-ACME in conjunction with other components comprise the Mortality Medical Data System (MMDS).
-This system is used to uniformly determine underlying cause of death for all death certificates in the United States.
-ACME has become the de facto international standard for the automated selection of the underlying cause of death.
-It and the other components of MMDS, or variations of them are used in many nations around the world.
-The system provides essential data used in calculating mortality statistics.

 Automated Lumber Yield Optimization

-In 1971 and 1972, Barr, along with partner Sandy Mullin designed, patented, and built the first computerized equipment to optimize the usage of lumber in the furniture industry.
-The device read marked flaws on a board, calculated the cross and rip cuts required for optimal board usage, and marked the cut lines on the board.

-In 1973, Barr-Mullin, Inc. was incorporated, and its lumber yield optimization technology remains widely used in the American wood industry.
+Barr with A.G.
+Mullin computerized and sold a manufacturing system for cutting the most usable lumber from each board.
+According to the National Association of Furniture Manufacturers, this innovation saved millions for the industry.

 Linking Loader for the IBM/360

-In 1968, Barr created the first non-IBM linking loader for the IBM/360.
-Named LDR, the loader was sponsored by American Data Processing Inc. of Raleigh, North Carolina.
-The Barr Loader cut typical program testing times by twenty-five percent.

-IBM did not offer the equivalent Loader for over eighteen months after the Barr Loader was commercially available.
+In 1968, Barr pioneered a Compile and go system for IBM OS/360 marketed by University Computing Company.
+The use of the Loader cut typical program testing times by 25 percent.
+IBM did not offer the equivalent Loader for over 18 months after the Barr Loader was commercially available.

 IBM Workstation Simulators

 In 1971, Barr created the first non-IBM HASP terminal emulator.
 Marketed by the University Computing Company (UCC), the HASP emulator gave a significant performance increase over the IBM 2780 emulator he had developed for UCC in 1969.
 The emulators were developed on the PDP-8 minicomputer and allowed COPE terminals to communicate with the IBM/360 and IBM/370.

 In 1971, Barr also implemented the HASP workstation for M & M Computer Industries, Orange, California.
 Implemented on the Data General Nova minicomputer, the program became the Singer Corporation Remote Batch Terminal.
 Both Singer and UCC sold their terminal divisions to Harris Corporation, which continued to market the products.

 In 1983, Barr developed hardware and software for performing HASP remote job entry communication on the IBM PC.
 His company, Barr Systems, Inc., marketed and sold Barr HASP, and went on to implement and support Bisync and SNA SDLC workstations and gateways, along with other data communications and output management products.